antirez/disque/README.md

 Disque, an in-memory, distributed job queue
 ===

-Disque is a distributed, in memory, jobs (messages) queue.
+Disque is a distributed, in memory, message broker.
 It's goal is to capture the essence of the use case for Redis as a back end for job queues libraries (mainly using blocking list operations), and move it into an ad-hoc, self-contained, scalable, and fault tolerant design, with